Neufund/ico-transparency-monitor/README.md

   and add the required information from the smart contract manually.
 This will require some JavaScript modifications.

 3. Any official addition to the ICO-Monitor should be done in the form of a Pull Request.
-This PR will be checked for accuracy and then merged to the ICO-Monitor which can be accessed trough our running node.
+This PR will be checked for accuracy and then merged to the ICO-Monitor which can be accessed through our running node.

   ### Example
   An example of a smart contract configuration